olemb/dbfread/README.rst

 Main Features
 -------------

-* written for Python 3 (but also works in 2.7).
+* written for Python 3, but also works in 2.7

-* simple but flexible API.
+* simple but flexible API

-* data is returned as native Python data types.
+* data is returned as native Python data types

-* records are ordered dictionaries, but can be recofigured to be of any type.
+* records are ordered dictionaries, but can be recofigured to be of any type

 * aims to handle all variants of DBF files.
 (Currently only widely tested with Visual FoxPro, but has worked well with other variants.)

 * support for 9 field types (date, float, integer, logical, memo, numeric, text, time and the Visual FoxPro specific flags).
-New types can be added by subclassing ``FieldParser``.
+New types can be added by subclassing ``FieldParser``

-* reads ``.FPT`` memo files with both text and binary memos (and soon ``.DBT`` files).
+* reads ``.FPT`` memo files with both text and binary memos (and soon ``.DBT`` files)

-* handles mixed case file names gracefully on case sensitive file systems.
+* handles mixed case file names gracefully on case sensitive file systems

-* can retrieve deleted records.
+* can retrieve deleted records

 Installing